-At least annually, the Corporation tests whether goodwill is subject to any impairment in accordance with the applicable accounting policy set forth in note 2 of the 2018 Annual Financial Statements.
-The Corporation completed its annual goodwill impairment testing as at December 31, 2018.
+At least annually, the Corporation tests whether goodwill is subject to any impairment in accordance with the applicable accounting policy set forth in note 2 of the 2019 Annual Financial Statements.
+The Corporation completed its annual goodwill impairment testing as at December 31, 2019.

-The recoverable amount for any cash-generating unit ("CGU") or group of CGUs is determined based on the higher of fair value less costs to sell and value in use.
-Both valuation approaches require management to use judgments and estimates.
+Estimation uncertainty exists in the determination of goodwill impairment, which is based on the recoverable amount for any cash generating units ("CGUs") or group of CGUs.
+The recoverable amount for any CGU or group of CGUs is determined based on the higher of (i) fair value less costs to sell and (ii) value in use.
+Both valuation approaches require management to make estimates about the future.
 Goodwill impairment exists when the carrying value of a CGU or group of CGUs exceeds its recoverable amount.
 Estimates used in determining the recoverable amount include but are not limited to expected cash flows, growth rates, capital expenditures and discount rates.
-A change in future earnings or any other assumptions may have a material impact on the fair value of a CGU or group of CGUs, and could result in an impairment loss.
-See note 11 of the 2018 Annual Financial Statements.
+If in the next financial year there is a significant decline in the performance of a CGU or group of CGUs, a significant change in regulation impacting the Corporation's operations, or a combination of changes to the key assumptions disclosed in note 11 of the 2019 Annual Financial Statements, this could result in an impairment loss.